yahiaetman/ms-level-gen/README.md

 Note that this script requires the game name to pick some options.
 If you want to run all the experiments in the paper (including the analysis steps), you can just run [paper_experiments.ps1](paper_experiments.ps1) but note that it runs 30 experiments so it would probably require multiple days to finish depending on your machine.

-To explore the results of the generators by hand, you can run them, and try different control values and level sizes in the jupyter notebook [explore.ipynb](explore.ipynb).
+To explore the results of the generators by hand, you can run them, and try different control values and level sizes in the Jupyter notebook [explore.ipynb](explore.ipynb).

 ## Pretrained Weights